Australian plague locust

 Fledged and flying locusts – aerial spraying

-- Once locusts have fledged or are flying, aerial spraying with agricultural chemicals is the only efficient control method.
+- Once locusts have fledged or are flying, aerial spraying with agricultural insecticides is the only efficient control method.

 - Aerial spraying should be undertaken by licensed aerial distribution contractor.
 Pilot in command of aircraft must hold current pilot chemical rating licence.

 - The Australian plague locust is not a prohibited or restricted invasive animal under the Biosecurity Act 2014.
 However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.

 - Local government agencies must have a biosecurity plan that covers invasive animals in their area.
 This plan may include actions to be taken for Australian plague locust.
 Some of these actions may be required under local laws.
 Contact your local council for more information.